 Main Features Include:

-- Designed for use by single Traders or Agencies that manage returns for multiple Traders.
+- Designed for use by single Traders or Agencies that manage returns for multiple Clients.

 - HMRC normally accepts submissions within 15 seconds.

-- Optional facility to import VAT returns from the 'VT Transaction+' or 'VT Cash Book' bookkeeping packages.
+- Facility to import VAT returns from the 'VT Transaction+' or 'VT Cash Book' book keeping packages.

 - HMRC responses can be viewed on screen, printed or saved as PDF file.